In addition to being a certified herbalist and aromatherapy consultant, Gina finds the unrelenting allure of gardening very strong.

 To make an easy and quick cup of leaf of life tea:

-- bring one cup of water to boil then add 3 leaf of life leaves; let simmer for 3 minutes.
+- Bring one cup of water to boil then add three leaf of life leaves; let simmer for three minutes.

-- remove from heat and allow to sit for 2 to 3 minutes.
+- Remove from heat and allow to sit for two to three minutes.

-- remove leaves from the tea, pour in cup and sweeten with 1 to 2 teaspoons of organic honey.
+- Remove leaves from the tea and sweeten with one to two teaspoons of organic honey.

-If you are making more than one cup, increase serving size of boiling water and amount of leaves added.
+If you are making more than one cup, increase the serving size of boiling water and the number of leaves added.

 Chest Cold Remedy

-- This should yield 2-3 tablespoon of leaf of life juice.
+- This should yield two to three tablespoon of the leaf of life juice.

 - Add a pinch of salt.

 - Take one tablespoon three times a day for as long as needed.